xebia-functional/macroid/macroid-docs/src/main/tut/docs/guide/MediaQueries.md

 ## Standard media queries

 A number of standard media queries are included.
-Please refer to the [scaladoc](../api/core/macroid/MediaQueries$.html).
+Please refer to the [source in github](https://github.com/47deg/macroid/blob/master/macroid-core/src/main/scala/macroid/MediaQueries.scala).
 Note that all these media queries can be imported with `import macroid.FullDsl._`.